-Broadband RLANs may be either pseudo fixed as in the case of a desktop computer that may be transported from place to place or portable as in the case of a laptop or palmtop devices working on batteries or cellular telephones with integrated wireless LAN connectivity.
+Broadband RLANs may be either pseudo fixed as in the case of a desktop computer that may be transported from place to place or portable as in the case of battery operated notebooks, tablets, smartphones and wearable devices with integrated wireless LAN connectivity.
 Relative velocity between these devices and an RLAN wireless access point remains low.
-In warehousing applications, RLANs may be used to maintain contact with lift trucks at speeds of up to 6 m/s.
 RLAN devices are generally not designed to be used at automotive or higher speeds.

+[The latest WAS/RLAN technology is capable to support not only the fixed stations, but also portable, and even moving stations.
+It is very common to see the use of portable WAS/RLAN devices especially at the tourist hotspots.]

 3 Operational environment and considerations of interface

 Broadband RLANs are predominantly deployed inside buildings, in offices, factories, warehouses, etc. For RLAN devices deployed inside buildings, emissions are attenuated by the structure.
+In order to better support the outdoor operations, WAS/RLAN has developed various features including longer Orthogonal Frequency Division Multiple (OFDM) symbol, preamble includes repeated Legacy Signal field (L-SIG), extended range preamble includes repeated High Efficiency Signal A field (HE-SIG-A), dual carrier modulation improves robustness in Data field.
+[However, the use of WAS/RLAN in the outdoor environment shall be carefully decided.
+For example, Resolution 229 (Rev.WRC-19) defines the use conditions for 5 GHz WAS/RLAN.
+Implementing broadband RLAN standards in any frequency bands not studied by ITU-R are not allowed and shall not cause harmful interference to, and shall not claim protection from harmful interference caused by a station operating in accordance with the provisions of the Regulation.]

 RLANs utilize low power levels because of the short distances inside buildings.
-Power spectral density requirements are based on the basic service area of a single RLAN defined by a circle with a radius from 10 to 50 m.
+Power spectral density requirements are based on the basic service area of a single RLAN, often defined by a circle with a radius from 10 to 50 m.
 When larger networks are required, RLANS may be logically concatenated via bridge or router function to form larger networks without increasing their composite power spectral density.

 One of the most useful RLAN features is the connection of mobile computer users to a wireless LAN network.
 In other words, a mobile user can be connected to his own LAN subnetwork anywhere within the RLAN service area.
 The service area may expand to other locations under different LAN subnetworks, enhancing the mobile user’s convenience.

 There are several remote access network techniques to enable the RLAN service area to extend to other RLANs under different subnetworks.
-International Engineering Task Force (IETF) has developed a number of the protocol standards on this subject.
+The Internet Engineering Task Force (IETF) has developed a number of the protocol standards on this subject.

 To achieve the coverage areas specified above, it is assumed that RLANs require a peak power spectral density of e.g. approximately 10 mW/MHz in the 5 GHz operating frequency range (see Table 3).
 For data transmission, some standards use higher power spectral density for initialization and control the transmit power according to evaluation of the RF link quality.
 This technique is referred to as transmit power control (TPC).
 The required power spectral density is proportional to the square of the operating frequency.
 The large scale, average power spectral density will be substantially lower than the peak value.
 RLAN devices share the frequency spectrum on a time basis.
-Activity ratio will vary depending on the usage, in terms of application and period of the day.
+Activity Factor will vary depending on the usage, in terms of application and period of the day.

-Broadband RLAN devices are normally deployed in high-density configurations and may use an etiquette such as listen before talk and dynamic channel selection (referred to here as dynamic frequency selection, DFS), TPC to facilitate spectrum sharing between devices.
+Broadband RLAN devices are normally deployed in high-density configurations and may use an etiquette such as listen before talk and dynamic channel selection (referred to here as dynamic frequency selection, DFS) or TPC to facilitate spectrum sharing between devices.

 4 System architecture including fixed applications